Fullarton

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Fullarton had one of the highest income levels in Australia according to AreaSearch data aggregated from the latest ATO figures for the financial year ended June 2023.
-The median income among taxpayers was $53,472 and the average income stood at $84,361.
-These figures compared to Greater Adelaide's median of $54,808 and average of $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since June 2023, estimated incomes for September 2025 would be approximately $58,178 (median) and $91,785 (average).
-According to the 2021 Census, household, family, and personal incomes in Fullarton were at the 52nd percentile nationally.
-Income analysis showed that the largest segment was 27.5% earning between $1,500 and $2,999 weekly, with 1,341 residents falling into this category.
-This was consistent with broader trends across the metropolitan region where 31.8% fell into the same income bracket.
-Housing affordability pressures were severe in Fullarton, with only 84.7% of income remaining after housing costs, ranking at the 47th percentile nationally.
-The suburb's SEIFA income ranking placed it in the 8th decile.
+The suburb of Fullarton has one of the highest income levels in Australia, according to AreaSearch data aggregated from the latest Australian Taxation Office (ATO) figures for the financial year 2023.
+The median income among taxpayers in Fullarton is $53,472, with an average income of $84,361.
+These figures compare to those for Greater Adelaide, which are $54,808 and $66,852 respectively.
+Based on the Wage Price Index growth rate of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $58,178 (median) and $91,785 (average).
+According to the 2021 Census, household, family, and personal incomes in Fullarton are at the 52nd percentile nationally.
+Income analysis shows that the largest segment comprises 27.5% of residents earning between $1,500 and $2,999 weekly (1,341 residents), which is consistent with broader trends across the metropolitan region showing 31.8% in the same category.
+Housing affordability pressures are severe, with only 84.7% of income remaining after housing costs, ranking at the 47th percentile nationally.
+The suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income